-To be eligible for inclusion in the Index, a security must meet the following criteria: (i) it is primarily listed in the United States, (ii) it is listed on a U.S. exchange, and (iii) the security's free float must be a minimum of 10% of the security's total shares outstanding.
+To be eligible for inclusion in the Index, a security must first meet the following criteria: (i) it is primarily listed in the United States, (ii) it is listed on a U.S. exchange, and (iii) the security's free float must be a minimum of 10% of the security's total shares outstanding.
 The Index includes common stock and real estate investment trusts.

-As of September 30, 2023, a significant portion of the Index is represented by securities of companies in the Financials, Healthcare, Industrials and Consumer Discretionary sectors.
-The components of the Index will change over time.
+As of September 30, 2023, a significant portion of the Index is represented by securities of companies in the Financials, Industrials, Technology, Consumer Discretionary, and Healthcare sectors.
+The components of the Index are likely to change over time.

 The Index is calculated as a total return index in U.S. dollars.
-The Index is normally reconstituted on a semi-annual basis in January and July and such changes take effect in March and September.
+The Index is normally rebalanced on a semi-annual basis in January and July and such changes take effect in March and September.
 The Index constituents' weights are normally updated in June and December.